 The number of Representative Warrants outstanding and the exercise price of the Representative Warrants will be adjusted proportionately, as permitted by Financial Industry Regulatory Authority, or FINRA, in the event of a reverse or forward stock split of our common stock, a recapitalization or reclassification of our common stock, payment of dividends or distributions in common stock to our common stockholders, or similar transactions.
 In the event that we effect a rights offering to our common stock holders or a pro rata distribution of our assets among our common stock holders, then the holder of the Representative Warrants will have the right to participate in such distribution and rights offering to the extent of their pro rata share of our outstanding common stock as if they owned the number of shares of common stock issuable upon the exercise of their Representative Warrants.
-In the event of a "Fundamental Transaction" by us, such as a merger or consolidation of us with another company, the sale or other disposition of all or substantially all of our assets in one or a series of related transactions, a purchase offer, tender offer or exchange offer, or any reclassification, reorganization or recapitalization of our common stock, then the Representative Warrant, at the option of the holder, the number of shares of common stock of the successor or acquiring corporation or of us (if we are the surviving corporation), and any additional consideration payable as a result of the Fundamental Transaction that would have been issued or conveyed to the Representative Warrant holder warrant holder may elect to have us or the successor entity purchase the Representative Warrant for its fair market value measured by the Black Scholes method.
+In the event of a "Fundamental Transaction" by us, such as a merger or consolidation of us with another company, the sale or other disposition of all or substantially all of our assets in one or a series of related transactions, a purchase offer, tender offer or exchange offer, or any reclassification, reorganization or recapitalization of our common stock, then the Representative Warrant holder will have the right to receive, for each share of common stock issuable upon the exercise of the Representative Warrant, at the option of the holder, the number of shares of common stock of the successor or acquiring corporation or of us (if we are the surviving corporation), and any additional consideration payable as a result of the Fundamental Transaction that would have been issued or conveyed to the Representative Warrant holder had the holder exercised the Representative Warrant immediately preceding the closing of the Fundamental Transaction.
+In lieu of receiving such common stock and additional consideration in the Fundamental Transaction, the Representative Warrant holder may elect to have us or the successor entity purchase the Re